 5. Delivery and Distribution

 Budgets vary depending on goals and complexity.
-The main factors are the length of the video, filming requirements, locations, talent, and post-production detail.
+Factors such as filming requirements, locations, animation, crew size, and post-production all influence pricing.

 | Type of Video | Typical Budget Range (AUD) | Common Use |